-Skepticism is True Life InsuranceHealthy skepticism allows us to question claims and promises that there is little or no evidence for – checking any supernatural claim exemplifies healthy skepticism… Intelligent Disobedience+
+Critical Thinking helps combat coercive controlA dose of healthy skepticism allows us to question claims and promises that are hard to prove – checking any supernatural claim exemplifies healthy skepticism… Intelligent Disobedience +

 We need to be able to voice our concerns, to assert our rights, and to stand up to injustice.
 Intelligent disobedience is “doing right when what you’re told to do is wrong.”